RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - CERTIFICATE REGISTRATION:

-- All certificate requests
+- All records related to certificate request authorization, approval and signature, whether generated directly on the CA or generated by a related external system or process

 - CERTIFICATE REVOCATION:

-- All certificate revocation requests
+- All records related to certificate revocation request authorization, approval and execution, whether generated directly on the CA or generated by a related external system or process

 - CERTIFICATE STATUS CHANGE APPROVAL:

-- The approval or rejection of a certificate status change request
+- All records related to certificate status change request authorization, approval and execution, whether generated directly on the CA or generated by a related external system or process

 - CA CONFIGURATION:

-- Any security-relevant changes to the configuration of the CA
+- Any security-relevant changes to the configuration of the CA.
+The specific configuration items relevant to the environment in which the CA operates must be identified and documented.

 - ACCOUNT ADMINISTRATION: